 If you are looking for an inexpensive wheelchair that is tougher than it looks, you need to check out the one that I have.
 Tweet

 I purchased it in the fall of 2016 and although it collected dust in the garage during 2018, it is a tough model that will see me through many more years.
 This wheelchair has been rammed into curbs, walls, poles, you name it and you would never know by how it performs or looks.
-Click here to read my original review of it.
+Read my original review of it.

 Although this is the most affordable option for me at the moment, I am looking into purchasing a motorized one to allow me to keep my independence for as long as possible.

-My father-in-law recently purchased this beauty.
+My father-in-law recently purchased a foldable electric wheelchair.
 He and my mother-in-law have taken it on several trips and love it.
 It folds up and is easy to transport in their vehicle and gets him everywhere he wants to go.
 It allows them to enjoy walks without him having to spend days and weeks in physical agony.

-While not ideal for most indoor settings, with the exception of grocery and big-box stores, the scooter below is the perfect option for getting around your neighborhood.
+While not ideal for most indoor settings, with the exception of grocery and big-box stores, an electric scooter may be the perfect option for getting around your neighborhood.
 It can also breakdown to fit into your trunk so you could use it at Disneyland, cruise the boardwalk at your favorite beach, or for a day at the zoo.

 Whatever you choose, please remember this.

-There is no reason to be ashamed for needing to use a mobility aid.
-Tweet
+Repeat after me: There is no reason to be ashamed of needing to use a mobility aid. #wheelchair #rollator #cane #mobility

 I don’t care how old or young you are if your lack of mobility is forcing you to stay home and is isolating you from friends and family, put your pride aside and find the mobility aid that best suits your needs.